rehierl/node-tree-outliner/3-4-0-design-6.md

 sectioning node that is presequent to a type-1, or a type-2 sectioning node).

 Note that all of these independent and intermediate subsections will be ignored.
-That is, because the focus now is on multiple related open sections.
+That is, because the focus here is on multiple sections that are related with each other.

 **CLARIFICATION**
 At any given point in time, during the traversal of the node tree, there always are one or more open sections.

 That is, because each node in a node tree must be associated with at least one section.
-For that to happen, one or more sections must always be open when a nodes is entered - even if the only open section left is the universal section.
+For that to happen, one or more sections must always be open when any nodes is entered - even if the only open section left is the universal section.

 Note that, when the root node is entered, the universal section is open.
 When